Rapa Nui National Park: History

 The Rapa Nui people settled the island some time between 300 and 1200 CE.
 The park was created by the Chilean Government in 1935.
 The native people were confined to a reserve area just outside the capital city of Hanga Roa and the rest of the land was leased to sheep ranchers.
 The movement for independence was started in 1964 and following this the lease for sheep farming was terminated during the 1980s and the entire island was declared a historic park.
 The population of the island which was 2,770 in 1972 rose to 3,792 by 2002, mostly concentrated in the capital.

+Between 1972 and 2015 the Rapa Nui National Park was administered by the CONAF (National Forest Corporation), during 2016 it was co-administered between the state agency and the Ma'u Henua community, in 2017 the administration of the park was granted to the indigenous community for 50 renewable years.

 The island was brought under the administrative control of Chile in 1888.
 Its fame and World Heritage status arise from the 887 extant stone statues known as "moai".
 Much of the island has been included in the Rapa Nui National Park.
 On 22 March 1996 UNESCO designated it a World Heritage Site of cultural significance under criteria (i), (iii), & (v).

 In October 2022, a forest fire swept through the park whilst causing “irreparable” damage to wetlands and the moai statues within the archaeological site.